Amherst County shooting victim describes lead-up to friend's killing

-AMHERST — The case of a man charged with murdering his neighbor in a November shooting in northern Amherst County will proceed to a grand jury, a judge ruled Thursday.
+The case of a man charged with murdering his neighbor in a November 2019 shooting in northern Amherst County will proceed to a grand jury, a judge ruled.

 Carson Grey Candler, 19, was arrested at his home the night of Nov.
 16 and was charged with second-degree murder in the death of 43-year-old Justin Samuels and malicious wounding of Blakeman “Bru” Norconk, along with two firearm charges.

-Norconk testified Thursday in Amherst General District Court he and the other two men were at a friend’s house earlier that night for a post-hunting get-together with oysters and drinks.
+Norconk testified at an Aug.
+20 preliminary hearing in Amherst General District Court he and the other two men were at a friend’s house earlier that night for a post-hunting get-together with oysters and drinks.

 He said he didn’t observe Candler drinking there, but an investigator on the case later testified that Candler had 11-12 beers that day.